SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-14-passover-vs-late-stage-capitalism.md

 ## Exploiting Passover

 Yes, it's Passover.
 (Also Good Friday, and part of Ramadan, and probably a host of other religious observances.
+It's a big weekend for monotheism!
 I just want to talk today about Passover in particular.)

 Here in the land of late-stage capitalism and corporate oligarchies, no opportunity to extract profit may go unexploited.
-Of course, Christmas is the most glaring example, but other holidays get the treatment as well.
+Of course, Christmas is the most glaring example, but other holidays get The Treatment as well.

 Sometimes the intent is benign: if you're a grocer and you know your customers will want to enjoy a traditional holiday meal, you might think of ways to sell it to them.